ht-sdks/consent-manager/README.md

 ### ConsentManagerBuilder

 The `ConsentManagerBuilder` React component is a low level render props component for building your own consent manager UI.
-It abstracts away all the logic for fetching destinations, checking/saving consent and loading analytics.js.
+It abstracts away all the logic for fetching destinations, checking/saving consent and loading the Events Browser SDK.

 _Note: ConsentManagerBuilder is React-based so is not currently compatible with other frameworks such as Vue.js or Angular.
 In case you want to use it in another framework that is not React, you should use the Standalone implementation._